ruyrybeyro/chrootvpn/README.md

 Description
 ===========

-This script downloads the Mobile Access Portal Agent (CShell) and the SSL Network Extender (SNX) CheckPoint installation scripts from the firewall/VPN we intend to connect to, and installs them in a chrooted environment.
+The official Mobile Access Portal Agent (CShell) and the SSL Network Extender (SNX) CheckPoint scripts are severely outdated.
+This script downloads them from the firewall/VPN we intend to connect to, and installs them in a chrooted environment. (*)

 Being SNX still a 32-bits binary together with the multiples issues of satisfying cshell_install.sh requirements, a chroot is used in order to not to corrupt (so much) the Linux user desktop, and yet still tricking snx / cshell_install.sh into "believing" all the requirements are satisfied; e.g. both SNX and CShell behave on odd ways ; furthermore, Fedora and others already deprecated 32-bit packages necessary for SNX ; the chroot setup is built to counter some of those behaviours and provide a more secure setup.